SonarSource/gh-action_build-notify/README.md

-# This action is deprecated, please use https://github.com/SonarSource/gh-action_slack-notify
+# This action is deprecated, please use [this new action](https://github.com/SonarSource/gh-action_slack-notify)

 ## SonarSource GitHub Action for Build failure notifications